 These are new product and services that the Company expects to secure and work with the telecommunication provider and all our e-commerce platform partners to market.
 The current and upcoming value-added product is the Mobile Protection programs which we plan to launch soon.
 In February 2022, our contractually controlled subsidiary, JiuGe Technology, through its 99% own subsidiary TengLian signed an agreement with both China Unicom and China Mobile to co-operate to roll out the Mobile Device protection product which is incorporated into the Telecommunication subscription plans in line with their roll out of new mobile phones and new 5G phones.
-The estimated roll out is expected to be in the second quarter of FY2023.
+In mid-July 2022, we launched the roll out of the Mobile Device protection product with the roll out of the new mobile phones and 5G phones.